trench

 To truly embed the BSL sign for “trench” into your vocabulary, consistent practice is key.
 Start by performing the sign in front of a mirror, paying close attention to your `G` handshape, the initial downward dip, and the smooth forward sweep.
 Observe your palm orientation throughout the movement; does it correctly shift?
 Try integrating “trench” into short, simple BSL sentences about things you see around you, perhaps describing a ditch by the road or a furrow in a field.
 Don’t hesitate to film yourself signing; this provides invaluable feedback, allowing you to catch any subtle inconsistencies in your handshape or movement.
 Most importantly, seek opportunities to practise with a Deaf conversation partner or within a BSL class.
 Regular interaction within the Deaf community offers the most authentic learning experience.
 Finally, revisit the sign for “trench” over several days, rather than cramming, to solidify it in your muscle memory and ensure it becomes a natural part of your signing repertoire.
 You’re building more than just vocabulary; you’re building a connection!

-How to Sign “trench” in British Sign Language — Step-by-Step Guide
+How to Sign “pit hole” in British Sign Language - Step-by-Step

 Step 1: Handshape